-You can get more from Dr Heppell in his works The Tories: From Winston Churchill to David Cameron and Choosing the Labour Leader: Labour Party Leadership Elections from Wilson to Brown (International Library of Political Studies)
+You can get more from Dr Heppell in his works The Tories: From Winston Churchill to David Cameron and Choosing the Labour Leader: Labour Party Leadership Elections from Wilson to Brown (International Library of Political Studies) (paid links)

 The theory of post war consensus has been used by political historians and political scientists to explain and understand British political developments in the era between 1945 and 1979.

 The theory rests on the assumption that Conservative governments in this time period made an accommodation with the social democratic policy platform established by the Attlee Labour governments of 1945-1951.
 Further, that this resulted in a degree of policy continuity around the contours of economic, social and foreign policy which remained until the onset of the Thatcher government in 1979.

 However, although this social democratic inspired theory of post war consensus has many notable scholarly advocates, it has also been widely questioned.
 Indeed, one historian of the Labour Party, Ben Pimlott, described it as a myth.

 The leading advocates of the theory of post war consensus are Addison (1975), Dutton (1991) and Kavanagh and Morris (1994).